 Even Amazon fell victim to it.
 Remember when Amazon didn’t have enough warehouse space in 2020 and 2021 to service demand?

 Now, nearly a year later, Amazon estimates that excess space will add about $10 billion in costs in the first half of 2022, more than its projected operating income.
 Amazon's operating income was $3.7 billion in Q1 FY2022, and the company's guidance indicates that it expects Q2 FY2022 operating income to be between a loss of $1.0 billion and a profit of $3.0 billion.

 That’s an out-of-character, egregious miscalculation for one of the best run companies in the world.
 And if Amazon made such a mistake, it’s a safe bet that many others did as well.

 In fact, both Walmart and Target announced in their Q1 2022 earnings calls that they were caught off guard by a rapid retrenchment among consumers at a time when they were carrying a higher than usual level of inventories.

 Target’s product inventories were up 43% from last year, while Walmart’s was up 32% from the previous year.
 Even apparel brand Abercrombie & Fitch’s inventory increased 45% year-over-year.

-Moreover, Walmart’s operating income was down by $1.6 billion this quarter.
-Its bottom line had taken a hit from staffing challenges, high fuel, storage and container costs, Walmart executives said.
+Consequently, Walmart’s operating income was down by $1.6 billion this quarter.
+Its bottom line had taken a hit from staffing challenges, high fuel, storage and container costs, according to Walmart executives.
 Target’s operating income, on the other hand, declined 43% year-over-year, which the company said was a result of shifting consumer spending away from discretionary goods.